afeld/python-public-policy/index.md

 The materials are also available for public consumption.
 If you are _not_ part of the class, see information about [running the notebooks](resources.html#jupyter-outside-this-course).

+Produced and taught by [Aidan Feldman](https://api.afeld.me/).
+Largely based on a [previous iteration by Hannah Kates](https://github.com/hannahkates/nyu-python-public-policy).

 ## Important links

 - [Syllabus](syllabus.md)